 This refers to a process of linking to other posts within your site when writing a new post or updating an old post.

-If I am writing a new post about how to publish a bestseller, I would want to link to this post my former post on the self-publishing sites.
+If I am writing a new post about how to publish a bestseller, I would want to link to my former post on the self-publishing sites.
 This not only directs my readers on what useful and related content to read next, but it also helps in boosting my rankings a bit.
-The simple rule is as always, never overdo anything.

 3. Use SEO-friendly Permalinks